lajjr/rockcms/README.md

 Rock CMS CRM
 ========

-Rock CMS will be a new type of Content Management System.
+Rock CMS CRM will be a new type of Content Management System and Customer Relationship Manager.
 You download a script and use the script to get the program.
 During the download the script gets all the need files and installs automatically.

 The script will be like this.